SUSE-Cloud/suse-cloud-appliances/HOWTO.md

 *   [Vagrant](http://www.vagrantup.com/) >= 1.5.x installed (1.6.2 recommended)
 *   a small bootable VM image ([CirrOS image is recommended](http://download.cirros-cloud.net/))
 *   this git repository
+*   an internet connection, or if you want to do this offline, you need to pre-download the two Vagrant boxes before you disconnect:

+        vagrant box add suse/cloud3-admin
+        vagrant box add suse/sles11-sp3

 ## SUSE Cloud installation